vetinari/sftp-find/README.md

 Does a depth first search, i.e. directories are descended as soon as one is found.
 Default is to process contents first, then descend.

+- \-sort

+Sorts the filenames in the current directory alphabetically before processing them.

 ## Action Options

 - \-delete